 This one is obviously my fave, and you can customize it however you want!
 Spicier meats and cheeses like salami and pepper jack provide a bolder flavor, while more mellow varieties (ham and swiss, or Colby jack) offer a sweeter, more mild topping for your popcorn.

-When choosing your meats and cheeses, I find that meats like salami, ham, or prosciutto work better than something like turkey.
+When choosing your meats and cheeses for a popcorn topping, I find that meats like salami, ham, or prosciutto work better than something like turkey.
 Sharp cheeses, like cheddar, gouda, swiss, or pepper jack work better than a soft mild cheese.

 Make it sweet!

 Who said dessert popcorn wasn’t a thing?
-Of course, you’ve probably had caramel corn or popcorn balls, which are great options.
-But even adding a bit of chocolate, dried fruit, or even small candies, like M&Ms can be fun for a treat.
+Of course, you’ve probably had caramel corn (or spicy caramel corn!) or popcorn balls, which are great options.
+But adding a bit of chocolate, dried fruit, or even small candies, like M&Ms can be fun for a treat.
 Or, try adding a little cinnamon and sugar mixture to your buttered popcorn to make it sweet.

 The sky really is the limit and you can experiment with all different kinds of flavors, including different flavored oil for popping, spices, and toppings.
 Just use your imagination and have fun.